saijahnavir/Euphrosyne/README.md

 # Euphrosyne

-A simple OTT landing page using HTML, CSS, and JavaScript as base, while also incorporating Three.Js, Apline.js, Vue.js and more.
+A simple OTT landing page using HTML, CSS, and JavaScript as base, while also planning incorporating Three.Js, Apline.js, Vue.js and more.

 ## Screenshots